georgemac510/nature-nfts-marketplace-polygon/README.md

         npx hardhat run scripts/deploy.js --network localhost

+4) In another terminal in the same directory, start the app with

+        npm run dev

-4) In your browser, navigate to `http://localhost:3000/`
+5) In your browser, navigate to `http://localhost:3000/`

 You should be up and running!